How AI Casino Bots and Machine Learning Are Reshaping Online Gambling

 Behavioral monitoring

-Flags deposits and session patterns deviating from a player's baseline
+Flags deposits and session patterns deviating from a player's regular activity

-SOFTSWISS 2026 - cited as standard operator deployment
+SOFTSWISS 2026 - described as a default feature of the operator stack

 Responsible gambling